-Eaves are the most over looked roofing component.
-Check theses areas quarterly, since this is the first place to begin to show signs of problems.
+Eaves are the most overlooked roofing component.
+Check these areas quarterly, since this is the first place to begin to show signs of problems.

 A newer roof should be inspected annually while a roof that is eight to ten years old should be inspected more often.
 If you are unable to safely make an inspection yourself, have a roofing contractor do it for you.
 The cost is reasonable, and it could prevent later unnecessary repairs.

 The proper repair of modern roofing systems frequently requires specialized knowledge, the application of new technologies and highly specific skills.
 It therefore cannot be over-emphasized that repairs should only be undertaken by a professional roofing contractor who knows how best to deal with the problem at hand.

 If your roof is relatively new and has developed only a minor leak, normally it can be easily corrected.
 Roofing that has been damaged or has blown away can be replaced, and leaks around flashings can be repaired.

 If there is any damage done to the roof resulting from storms, hail, flying debris, or by other tradesmen working on your completed roof, you should notify your roofing contractor immediately.